massbitprotocol/massbitprotocol/index-manager/README.md

 Description:
 - For every new request, indexer will start a new thread to index data.
 - params:
-  - index_config_url: the location of (mapping, schema, config file) so the index manager can query.
+  - config_url: the location of (mapping, schema, config file) so the index manager can query.

 ```http request
 curl --location --request POST 'SERVER_ADDRESS:SERVER_PORT' \